Jocelyn-JE/HeroCtrl/docs/API-docs.md

     Returns 56 bytes of info of all sorts, not all bytes are documented

+    All bit position are from index 1 read from left to right

     | Byte      | Description                                                 |
     |-----------|-------------------------------------------------------------|
     | 0         | Response code                                               |